bfuemmeler/ml_regression_fuemmeler/PROJECT_SUMMARY.md

-# Project Summary: Binary Classification Model
+# Project Summary: Regression Analysis

-This document summarizes the key decisions, assumptions, and findings for this binary classification project.
+This document summarizes the key decisions, assumptions, and findings for this regression analysis project.
 Complete each section clearly and professionally.
 When you modify this document, rename the title to: PROJECT_SUMMARY.md.

 ## Problem Definition (Front Matter)

-- Project Title:
+- Project Title: Regression Analysis- Predicting Fuel Efficiency
-- Author/Alias:
+- Author/Alias: Brenda Fuemmeler

 - Brief description of the business or analytical problem:
+  The goal of this project is to predict a vehicle’s fuel efficiency (miles per gallon) using key characteristics such as engine specifications and weight.
+Fuel efficiency is a critical metric in the automotive industry due to rising fuel costs, regulatory requirements, and consumer demand for economical vehicles.
+By understanding how engine size, horsepower, weight, and other attributes influence mpg, organizations can make more informed decisions about vehicle design, manufacturing, and environmental compliance.

 - What decision or action the model is intended to support:
+  The model is designed to support auto industry stakeholders in their evaluation of how design choices impact fuel consumption and identify the most influential factors to affect mgp.

 - Who would use this model:
+  Automotive Engineers, Production Managers, Environmental and Regulatory teams, Data Analysts, Consumers, Dealerships

 ## 1. Target Variable

-- Target variable name:
-- Two class values:
-- Values are mutually exclusive and collectively exhaustive (yes/no):
-- Any unexpected or missing class values identified:

-## 2. Positive Class Definition

-- Positive class (label = 1):
-- Rationale for choosing this class:
-- How this affects interpretation of precision, recall, and related metrics:

-## 3. Class Distribution

-- Percentage of positive class:
-- Percentage of negative class:
-- Is the dataset imbalanced (yes/no):
-- If imbalanced, implications for modeling or evaluation:

-## 4. Costs of Errors

-- What a true positive means in this application:
-- What a false positive means:
-- What a false negative means:
-- Which error is worse for this problem and why:
-- Whether the model should prioritize sensitivity, specificity, or a balanced tradeoff:
-- Rationale for this prioritization:

-## 5. Decision Threshold

-- Is the default threshold of 0.5 appropriate (yes/no):
-- Why or why not:
-- Proposed threshold:
-- Rationale for chosen threshold:
-- Should the threshold be optimized for precision, recall, cost, or other factors:
-- Who determines acceptable tradeoffs (stakeholders, domain experts, policy):

-## 6. Feature Review

-- List of available features:
-- Any restricted or disallowed features:
-- Possible sources of target leakage:
-- Example of potential leakage in this scenario:
-- How time-dependent features were handled:
-- Any features occurring after the true outcome and how they were treated:

-## 7. Evaluation Metrics

-- Primary metric chosen:
-- Why this metric is appropriate:
-- Secondary metrics reported:
-- Brief discussion of these metrics:
-- Use of ROC-AUC, PR-AUC, F1, or other domain-specific metrics:
-- Brief explanation:

-## 8. Baseline Performance

-- Majority-class accuracy:
-- How majority-class accuracy was calculated:
-- Random-guess accuracy:
-- How random-guess accuracy was calculated:
-- Minimum performance required for the model to be useful:
-- Rationale for this threshold:

-## 9. Data Splitting and Validation

-- Method used (train/test split or cross-validation):
-- Rationale for chosen method:
-- Is time order relevant (yes/no):
+- Target variable name: Fuel Efficiency (mpg)
+- Two class values: Fuel Efficiency (mpg) is a numerical value, class value not used in this regression model
+- Values are mutually exclusive and collectively exhaustive (yes/no): No
+- Any unexpected or missing class values identified: No missing or invalid mpg values were found.
+All entries contained valid numerical values.

+## 2. Feature Review

+- List of available features:  Cylinders, displacement, horsepower, weight, acceleration, model year, origin
+- Any restricted or disallowed features: None
+- Possible sources of target leakage: None
+- Example of potential leakage in this scenario: None
+- How time-dependent features were handled: None
+- Any features occurring after the true outcome and how they were treated:  None

+## 3. Evaluation Metrics

+- Primary metric chosen: R²
+- Why this metric is appropriate: This metric is appropriate because it measures how much variance in mpg the model can explain.
+- Secondary metrics reported: MAE and RMSE
+- Brief discussion of these metrics: MAE shows average error in mpg, RMSE emphasizes larger errors and is widely used in regression performance evaluation
+- Use of ROC-AUC, PR-AUC, F1, or other domain-specific metrics: N/A

+## 4. Baseline Performance

+- Simple mean baseline: Predicting the average mpg for all vehicles
+- Rationale for this threshold: Any regression model must beat the mean predictor to be useful

+## 5. Data Splitting and Validation

+- Method used (train/test split or cross-validation): Train/test split (80/20 split)
+- Rationale for chosen method:  Standard method for evaluating regression models and sufficient for non-temporal data.
+- Is time order relevant (yes/no): No
 - If yes, how time-based splitting was handled:
-- Possible leakage risks across splits (duplicates, identifiers, out-of-order events):
+- Possible leakage risks across splits (duplicates, identifiers, out-of-order events): No duplicates, no future information used
-- How these risks were mitigated:
+- How these risks were mitigated:  Proper split was applied after cleaning and preprocessing

-## 10. Real-World Impact
+## 6. Real-World Impact

-- Primary users or decision-makers for this model:
+- Primary users or decision-makers for this model: Automotive engineers, design teams, regulatory analysts
-- Action triggered by a positive prediction:
+- Action triggered by a positive prediction: Adjusting engine specifications, optimizing weight reduction, designing higher-efficiency models
-- Consequences of false positives:
-- Consequences of false negatives:
+- Consequences of prediction errors:
-- Potential impact on people, decisions, or systems:
+  Poor design decisions
+  Misleading estimates of regulatory compliance Incorrect consumer fuel-cost expectations
-- Any ethical concerns or additional safeguards:
+- Any ethical concerns or additional safeguards: Minimal, but transparency in modeling assumptions is important.
+No human-facing risk like in medical or credit models.

-## 11. Final Notes
+## 7. Final Notes

 - Key limitations:
+  Strong multicollinearity among engine variables Linear regression cannot fully capture non-linear relationships Dataset lacks aerodynamic and drivetrain features that also affect mpg
 - Future improvements:
+  Use ridge/lasso for multicollinearity
+  Add polynomial features or interaction terms
+  Try tree-based models (Random Forest, Gradient Boosting)
 - Any open questions or assumptions:
+  How would additional features (e.g., transmission type, drag coefficient) improve predictions?
+  Would a larger or more modern dataset change model performance?